-In some project countries (e.g. Spain, Germany, Italy) there are institutions that audit NGOs and offer a Certification of Transparency and Good Governance that certifies that the NGO has undergone the process correctly and, therefore, that the organisation has a firm commitment to transparency and continuous improvement.
+The Seal of Transparency and Good Governance of this organization certifies that the NGO has undergone the process correctly and, therefore, that the organization has a firm commitment to transparency and continuous improvement.
+It is awarded to NGO partners.
+The presence of this seal on the web, memory or any documentation of an NGO implies that: